Skyree/jquery.timeline/README.md

 ### onRemoveItem
 `onRemoveItem` is a callback called when you click on a delete button built with the `deletebtn` property.
 By default it is set to `false`.

+## Method

+### reload
+Reload the timeline to reposition elements

+### prepend
+Prepend an element and allows a callback

+### append
+Append an element and allows a callback

+### removeItem
+Remove an element and allows a callback

+### remove
+Remove the timeline but you can reload it after.

+### destroy
+Destroy the timeline and all properties set.